 Students entering the program are encouraged to engage in research and complete a course in Research Methodology.
 Faculty serve as mentors to help students become adept at conducting scientific research by working closely with them on projects conducted in topics relating to educational psychology.
 The program considers educational psychology to be a scientific discipline, and seeks to train life-long learners with a focus on research, practice, multicultural aspects of human behavior, and the science of the mind.
 Students are encouraged to find projects which they can contribute to and become involved in.
 The Office of Research and Creative Scholarship provides resources to students interested in developing research projects or contributing to an existing one.

 Students wishing to transfer in credits from another university are required to complete a minimum of 80% of their credits in residence at Andrews University.
 Classes being considered for transfer must meet equivalence guidelines.

-Andrews University is accredited by the North Central Association of Colleges and is a member of the North Central Association.
-It is also accredited by the Seventh-day Adventist Churches accrediting association: The Accrediting Association of Seventh-day Adventist Schools, Colleges and Universities.
+Andrews University is accredited by the Higher Learning Commission.
+It is also accredited by the Seventh-day Adventist Church's accrediting association: The Accrediting Association of Seventh-day Adventist Schools, Colleges and Universities.

 Andrews University Graduate Admissions